TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/sparksqletl-scala.md

 ### [BulkCopyToSqlDB](https://docs.microsoft.com/azure/azure-sql/database/spark-connector#write-data-using-bulk-insert) function does not work if the target table has calculated columns.

-Additionally, this issue causes error messages, such as, "Calculated columns cannot be modified because it is either a computed column or is the result of a UNION operator."
+This issue may also cause an error, such as, "Calculated columns cannot be modified because it is either a computed column or is the result of a UNION operator."

 By design, SQL doesn't allow inserting data into calculated columns.
 To work around the issue, insert a dummy column to the calculated column with an empty string or insert to a staging table.